 Embedding state-dependent hazards in a network setting therefore changes what one can infer from standard micro-price regularities.
-In particular, when prices are fully flexible, steady-state changes can become effectively independent of network structure because the demand waves generated by past shocks synchronize; but once price adjustment is state-dependent and asynchronous, these waves never fully synchronize, since staggered price changes perpetually generate new unsynchronized waves whose accumulation depends on network topology.
-To make this interaction between price-stickiness and the network structure analytically tractable, we introduce a hazard function that is multiplicatively separable in aggregate inflation and a firm-level measure of `excess degree', defined as the extent to which a firm's degree exceeds a moment of the degree distribution.
-This simplification allows us to characterize how price stickiness interacts with structural features of the production network to govern both the size of price changes and the magnitude of relative-price distortions following monetary shocks.
-A central contribution of the paper is thus the demonstration of the macroeconomic significance of the interaction between price stickiness and the topology of the production networks.
+When prices are fully flexible, steady-state changes can become effectively independent of network structure because the demand waves generated by past shocks synchronise; once price adjustment is state-dependent and asynchronous, however, these waves never fully synchronise, since staggered price changes perpetually generate new unsynchronised waves whose accumulation depends on network topology.
+To make this interaction between price-stickiness and network structure analytically tractable, we introduce a hazard function that is multiplicatively separable in aggregate inflation and a firm-level measure of ``excess degree,'' defined as the extent to which a firm's degree exceeds a moment of the degree distribution.
+The simplification allows us to characterise how price stickiness interacts with structural features of the production network to govern both the size of price changes and the magnitude of relative-price distortions following monetary shocks.
+A central contribution of the paper is thus the demonstration of the macroeconomic significance of the interaction between price stickiness and the topology of the production network.